M-to-N Backdoor Paradigm: A Multi-Trigger and Multi-Target Attack to Deep Learning Models: Experimental Results

 \subsubsection{Quantitative Results}

-We also test the PSNR, SSIM, and LPIPS average values on the entire poisoned testing datasets and simply display the results of our 1-to-N attack paradigm ($M=1$) in Table~\ref{tab:ssim} since our 10-to-N attack paradigm ($M=10$) has similar results.
-The images in the MINST dataset are of size $28\times 28$, which is too small to apply the Alex network.
-Then LPIPS\_Alex on MNIST cannot be calculated.
-As can be seen, the PSNR values are larger than 40, the SSIM values are all close to 1, and the LPIPS values are all close to 0.
-These results indicate a high similarity of the poisoned images with the clean images.
-Besides, we can observe from Table~\ref{tab:ssim} that the SSIM and PSNR values do not decrease with the increase of the attacked targets number, which indicates the high performance of our attack against multiple targets.
+We evaluate the average PSNR, SSIM, and LPIPS values on the poisoned testing datasets and simply display the results of our 1-to-$N$ attack paradigm ($M=1$) on the CIFAR-10 dataset in Table~\ref{tab:ssim}.
+Similar results are observed on other datasets and the 10-to-$N$ attack paradigm. \red{As shown in Table~\ref{tab:ssim}, the PSNR values exceed 40 dB, SSIM values are close to 1, and LPIPS values are near 0, indicating a high degree of similarity between the poisoned and clean images.
+Furthermore, the SSIM and PSNR values do not significantly decrease as the number of target classes increases, suggesting the invisibility of our triggers across multiple target classes.}